vidyaganjasri/vidyaganjasri/README.md

 - 🌱 I’m currently learning **Django, YOLOv8 & Power BI.**

-- 👯 I’m looking to collaborate on **Locate360 - Lost and Found Web App**

-- 🤝 I’m looking for help with **Locate360 - Lost and Found Web App**

 - 👨‍💻 All of my projects are available at [https://portfoliovidya.netlify.app/](https://portfoliovidya.netlify.app/)

 - 📫 How to reach me **vidyaganjasri@gmail.com**